 I also wasn’t sure whether the F3 would be as comfortable road as it obviously is designed to be on the track but MV Agusta have done a great job to make it so.

 The F3 800 feels just like the 675 to sit on.
 In fact it shares the same wheelbase and even claimed weight of 173kg.
-Steering angle is the same and the only real changes are improvements to the Mikuni EMS and the upped capacity -done with increased bore over the 675 while retaining the 79mm stroke.
-In actual fact, this engine was always designed to be an 800 and the 675 is a sleeved down version to accommodate World Supersport rules.
+Steering angle is the same and the only real changes are improvements to the Mikuni EMS and the upped capacity due to the stroke being increased from 49.5 to 79mm.
+Check out our 675 Review here.

 I have to admit I was not looking forward to my first laps on the F3 800, as it was only a few degrees at the track and with no warmers and new Pirelli Diablo Supercorsa SP tyres, I was concerned the MV F3 throttle would spit me off in no time.